neotenic/protobowl/README.md

-#ProtoBowl
+# ProtoBowl

 [Try out Protobowl on a public room!](http://protobowl.com/hsquizbowl)

-# VERSION 3 YO

-# Todo (low priority)

-* record the position of the question when buzzed
-* check that it's the last name which is common
-* add support for superpower [+]
-* statistical skill metrics i.e. score/interrupts
-* Add more questions, create new parser in order to do so
-* Add a computer science section

-# In Progress
-* Support different question sets
-* less jarring start offset interface

-# Mostly Done
-* Fix offline
-* Trolling voting interface
-* Keep Offline mode in-sync with protocol revisions
-* Add sounds
+## Version 3

+The current version of Protobowl which lies before you is the "third" version.
+By that, I mean these version numbers don't mean much more than significant changes to the core of protobowl.
+Version 3 constituted more or less an entire rewrite to the codebase with specific attention paid to offline-first and abstracting away the socket layer.
+The result is something which is, at least architecturally, pretty cool.
+A rather large amount of code is shared between client and server, such that the transition between online and offlien and back is super seamless.

-# Done
+# README & Anachronisms
-* Create teams
-* support arbitrary question distributions
-* make leaderboard faster (mostly done)
-* have question reports include miscategorization
-* add times to verb annotations interface
-* support teams (mostly done)
-* make single-buzz restriction support teams
-* support ties on the leaderboard (done)
-* Move past less-middleware

 Okay, so I think NPM would complain if I didn't have a readme, so I guess I'll start writing something which might be mistaken for a readme given a certain number of prior conditions.

-#Manual
+As you might figure out in the "Prototype Quizbowl Application" section, the core of protobowl has evolved significantly during the life of this readme, and especially because I'm so insistent on writing pseudo-literary fluff in lieu of helpful concise manuals and bullets, there's a good chance that the vast majority of the readme will be rife with anachronisms, statements that once were true, were falsified, returned to truthfulness and then fell into a stasis of untruth.

+# Manual

 Okay, so this application probably ranks among one of the largest things I've ever done, which actually does say something as to its scope.
 However, it's still designed to be fast and responsive and what not.